Uber Technologies, Inc. v Google LLC – Case Study

 addition, Stroz interviewed Levandowski and Ron.

-Sometime in April 2016, Stroz gave Uber’s counsel at MoFo an
+Sometime in April 2016, Stroz gave Uber’s counsel at MoFo an oral report on its

 preliminary fact finding and memos of interviews with Levandowski and Ron.